Support

 How to connect to a host.

-You need a host name or IP address, a username, a port, and either a password or SSH key.
+You need a host name or IP address that your iPhone or iPad can reach, a username, a port, and either a password or SSH key.

 1